last update:

 Delft, 1581 (1536)

 This view is a reproduction of an older woodcut.
-The open areas on the lower right side of the image are remnants of a fire that devastated the city in 1536, suggesting that this image dates from that time.
+The open areas on the lower right of the image are remnants of a fire that devastated the city in 1536, and the image dates from around that time.

 Vermeer’s The Little Street shows a Dutch street with two houses, a woman working in a doorway, another woman in an alleyway between the houses, and a child playing in front of one house.